More Storms And Tornadoes Possible In Georgia

 On Sunday, tornadoes struck at least three Mississippi cities.
 On Monday, tornado and thunderstorm watches stretched from Mississippi to South-Central North Carolina, including western metro Atlanta where a tornado touched down, caused widespread damage and killed two people.

 A Houston County resident died as a result of the weather that struck Monday, the Houston County Emergency Management Agency said in a news release.
-The 55-year-old woman was killed by a falling tree.READ MORE: Two Dead After Tornado Touches Down Near Fulton Industrial Blvd, Mayor Bottoms Tweets Neighborhood Storm Damage Photos
+The 55-year-old woman was killed by a falling tree.READ MORE: American Families Plan: What's In It, And How Could It Put Money In Your Pocket?

 “When Fire Department crews arrived, they found a large pine tree had fallen into the living room area of the home causing substantial damage to the roof and outer walls.
 Tragically crews also discovered that Mrs. Carla Harris, 55, was struck by the falling tree and sustained fatal injuries,” according to the news release from the Houston County Emergency Management Agency.